Do I need a UK will?

 The short the answer is YES, the long answer explained below is also YES.
 The making of a UK will is a simple process which can save your loved ones a lot of time, money and problems should you die holding UK assets.
 It will also give you peace of mind that your estate will be divided how you wish and not according to some rules laid down by the UK Government.
 In addition a will can be used as a useful tax planning tool.

 What are the rules of intestacy which apply when you die without a valid will.
-These rules determine how your estate will be shared out and it’s not always as you would want or even imagine.
+These rules determine how your estate will be shared out and it is not always as you would want or even imagine.
 In extreme cases it is entirely possible that some of the estate may end up with the Government itself.
-Certainly if your UK assets are in excess of £450,000 the rules will divide the assets between your surviving close relatives and may even create trust funds that need to be administered.
 These rules are complex but if you have a spouse or civil partner and children your estate will be divided amongst them, the size of your estate will determine how much each gets rather than your wishes.